Frequently asked questions

 Anathoth means 'new beginnings' and we believe the correct pronounciation is “Ah-na-tot”, but you can say it anyway you like!

-We make a total of 24 products (Jams, Curds, Marmalades, Chutneys, Pickles and Relishes).
+We make a total of 28 products (Jams, Curds, Marmalades, Chutneys, Pickles, Relishes and Fruit Mince).